Enoch79/alx-system_engineering-devops/0x02-shell_redirections/README.md

-creating a file name exactly
+writting a file into a file